citp/privacy-policy-historical/o/oz/ozs/ozsale.com.au.md

-> *The following text is extracted and transformed from the ozsale.com.au privacy policy that was archived on 2009-01-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090107043022id_/http%3A//www.ozsale.com.au/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ozsale.com.au privacy policy that was archived on 2009-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091213191249id_/http%3A//www.ozsale.com.au/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# OZSALE - Privacy Policy

-Privacy Policy
+# www.ozsale.com.au

 ozsale.com.au, referred to below as Ozsale, is an online retailer of consumer goods.